KristianKarl/ImageFind/README.md

 ## Use case

-As a user you want to be able to search and view you personal collection of images.
+As a user you want to be able to search and view your personal collection of images and videos.
-* Your collection of images that is managed by [Digikam](https://www.digikam.org/)
+* Your collection is managed by [Digikam](https://www.digikam.org/)
 * [sidecars](https://docs.digikam.org/en/setup_application/metadata_settings.html#sidecars-settings) are enabled, so xmp sidecar files are created for every image.
-* The collection is on disk some local machine on you LAN.
+* The collection is on disk on some local machine on your LAN.

-This tool will enable you to quickly find and view any image in your collection.
+This tool will enable you to quickly find and view any image or video in your collection.

 ## Features